Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

 *Time-series modeling to understand long-term rental price dynamics and support housing market insights in Rio de Janeiro.*

 **Dataset:** 15 years of residential rental data (2010–2024)
-**Techniques:** Exploratory Data Analysis, Time Series Modeling (ARIMA/SARIMA), Trend Analysis
+**Techniques:** Exploratory Data Analysis, Time Series Modeling (ARIMA), Trend Analysis
 **Key Result:** Identified structural growth trends and seasonal patterns influencing rental price dynamics

 ---

 ## Business Context

-Housing affordability has become an increasingly discussed topic in large Brazilian cities, particularly in tourist-driven urban areas where real estate demand is highly dynamic.
+Housing affordability has become an increasingly discussed issue in major cities around the world, particularly in tourist-driven urban areas.

-Rio de Janeiro is an example of this complexity.
-Rental prices are influenced by multiple factors such as tourism cycles, urban development, local infrastructure and the growing presence of rental platforms as Airbnb.
+Cities such as **Barcelona, Medellín and Rio de Janeiro** have experienced strong public debate about the impact of short-term rental platforms like Airbnb on local housing markets.
+In highly touristic destinations, the conversion of residential units into short-term rentals can reduce long-term housing supply and contribute to rising rental prices.

-Having lived in Rio de Janeiro, I personally observed how rental prices evolved rapidly in certain neighborhoods.
-This raised an important analytical question: **were these changes driven by structural market trends or by temporary fluctuations?**
+Having lived in **Rio de Janeiro** and other global cities, I personally observed how rental prices increased significantly over time, especially in neighborhoods with strong tourism activity.

+This project was initially motivated by the idea of comparing **long-term rental prices with short-term rental platforms such as Airbnb**.
+Due to data limitations, the analysis instead focuses on understanding the **historical evolution of residential rental prices** and identifying structural trends in the Rio housing market.

-Understanding these dynamics is important for multiple stakeholders, including:
+Understanding these dynamics is relevant for:

 • Residents evaluating housing affordability
 • Real estate investors monitoring long-term trends
-• Urban planners and policymakers assessing housing pressure
+• Urban planners and policymakers assessing housing pressure in tourist cities

-A data-driven approach helps move beyond anecdotal perception and better understand how rental markets evolve over time.
+A data-driven analysis helps move beyond anecdotal perception and provides a clearer view of how rental prices evolve over time.

 ---